bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Mostly Cloudy
+- Partly Cloudy
 - 95% humidity
 - 7 mph wind
-- 76% cloud cover
+- 49% cloud cover
 - 29 AQI 🟩
 - 2.47 inches of rain in the past 24 hours
-- 0.16 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>